Stackclash/5e-vault/5. Mechanics/Bestiary/Aberration/Spectator.md

     \ for 1 minute.
 The target can repeat the saving throw at the end of each of its\
     \ turns, with disadvantage if the spectator is visible to the target, ending the\
     \ effect on itself on a success.  \n- 4.
 Wounding Ray.
 The target must make\
-    \ a DC 13 Constitution saving throw, taking dice:3d10|text(16) (3d10) necrotic\
+    \ a DC 13 Constitution saving throw, taking 16 (3d10) necrotic damage on a failed\
-    \ damage on a failed save, or half as much damage on a successful one.  " "name": "Eye Rays"
+    \ save, or half as much damage on a successful one.  " "name": "Eye Rays"
 - "desc": "The spectator magically creates enough food and water to sustain itself\
     \ for 24 hours."